UBC-MDS/DSCI_524_collab-sw-dev/release/milestone2/milestone2.md

     - deploy your changes
     - merge if your branch is not causing any problems

-- Whether you have adequately documented your Python and R package `README.md` files including:
+- Whether you have adequately documented
-  - usage and installation instructions
+   - your Python and R package README.md files
    - functions
    - tests

 - Whether you are using GitHub issues, milestones, and project boards effectively or not.
 In particular, we expect you to set-up milestone 2 on GitHub and add relevant issues to it.
 You should also continue using the GitHub project board that was set up.